eaasi/user-handbook/source/overview/monitoring.rst

     - The UUID for the environment run in the session
     - The duration of the session, in seconds

-The *max-sessions* action quickly calculates the **maximum number of simultaneous sessions** for every day that the EaaSI server has been active, e.g.:
+The *max-sessions* action quickly calculates the **maximum number of simultaneous sessions** for every day that the EAASI server has been active, e.g.:

 .. code-block:: text